lunofono/legal-docs/privacy.md

 **Lunofono** is developed and maintained by Leandro Lucarella.
 I'm an independent developer/software engineer.
-Please note that this project is just a hobby, if you find anything that is wrong or you don't like, please contact me to privacy@lunofono and I'll be very happy to address it and fix it as soon as possible.
+Please note that this project is just a hobby, if you find anything that is wrong or you don't like, please contact me to <privacy@lunofono.app> and I'll be very happy to address it and fix it as soon as possible.